avisafallah/avisafallah.github.io/_pages/about.md

   - /about.html
 ---

 Who am I?
 ======

 Hey there!
-I'm Avisa Fallah, a Computer Science undergrad at the University of Tehran's College of Mathematics, Statistics, and Computer Science, based in the vibrant city of Tehran, Iran.
+I'm Avisa Fallah, an undergraduate student majoring in Computer Science at the College of Mathematics, Statistics, and Computer Science, University of Tehran.
 From a young age, my interests have spanned a wide spectrum, from a deep passion for the arts, particularly painting, to the sheer delight of solving complex mathematical problems.
-During my high school years,  I got curious about chemistry, led me to enroll in the Materials and Metallurgy program at the University of Tehran.
-But guess what?
-I discovered a passion for programming during a coding class.

-However, as my love for mathematics and programming grew, my interest in chemistry began to wane, resulting to switch my major to Computer Science in my fourth semester.
-It was a big move, but totally worth it, as I finally found my true calling.
-As the saying goes, it's never too late to chase your dreams.

-Since then, I've been diving deep into the exciting world of mathematics and programming.
-Along this journey, I have delved into the fascinating world of artificial intelligence, having completed courses in AI and image processing.
+However, as my love for art, mathematics, and a newfound passion for programming grew, I found my true calling in Computer Science.
+Since then, I've immersed myself in the exciting worlds of mathematics and programming.
+Along this journey, I delved into the fascinating realm of artificial intelligence, completing courses in AI and image processing, which sparked my curiosity about the role of brain function in decision-making, emotions, and thoughts.

-Today, I'm thrilled to be an undergrad research assistant at the University of Tehran, where I focus on bringing AI into the realms of neuroscience and art.

-I'm all about chasing dreams and believe that we find our true selves when we push past our fears and doubts.
-I'm a passionate, and ever-curious individual who thrives on embracing diverse interests and learning from the incredible journey of life.
+Today, I am thrilled to be an undergraduate research assistant at the University of Tehran, where I focus on integrating AI into the fields of neuroscience and art.
+I am all about chasing dreams and believe that we discover our true selves when we push past our fears and doubts.
+I am a passionate and ever-curious individual who thrives on embracing diverse interests and learning from the incredible journey of life.

 Research Interests